lucasjiin/express/README.md

 # Project Overview

 This project is a template for using Express.
-It is implemented using a class-based, object-oriented approach.
+It contains sample code for using various tools.

 ## Project Structure

 -   **constants**: Constants used throughout the project
 -   **controllers**: Handles client requests
--   **docs**: Documentation for Swagger (currently not implemented)
 -   **dto**: Defines and validates client request data
 -   **graphql**: Provides Apollo Server and resolver definitions for GraphQL operations
 -   **middlewares**: Middleware functions